 Unlike normal wear and tear, property damage is caused by abuse or neglect and can sometimes cost a lot of money to repair.
 Tenant damages can include things like flooded bathrooms, broken doors, and chipped or broken countertops.
-Depending on the timing and severity, property damage could cause tenants to lose their security deposit or face eviction.
+Depending on the timing and severity, property damage could cause tenants to lose their security, deposit, receive a notice to vacate, or face eviction.

 Examples of Property Damage

 As a landlord, you’ll likely find that defining damages gets easier over time as you become more familiar with your rental properties.
 Below are some of the most common types of property damages to consider when inspecting a unit for the first time.

 - Burns or pet stains on carpets

 - Unauthorized paint or wallpaper

 - Broken enamel on sinks, toilets, or bathtubs

 As a landlord, it’s your responsibility to keep your rental unit in good condition for current and future tenants.
 Consider employing a pet screening for tenants with pets.
 Knowing exactly what constitutes normal wear and tear is an important part of maintaining your units, but it’s only the first step.
 Read through the steps below to learn how to minimize damages and properly document them when they do occur.